 For me, a visit to Hirschgarten is a ritual.
 It’s the first Biergarten in Munich I visit when I arrive.
 Heck, it’s more than the first of the Munich restaurants I visit.
 It’s the first place of any kind I visit!

 Königlicher Hirschgarten, Hirschgarten 1, 80639 München

 Restaurant am Chinesischen Turm

-A restaurant operates on a central location across from the tower.
+A restaurant operates in a central location across from the tower.
 But it’s small compared to the Biergarten.
 Through the turnstiles, you’ll find the food and drink stalls offering a wide range of options.
 On offer are traditional dishes, salads, and even desserts.
 Many choose to grab a drink and a giant pretzel then settle in at one of the long green Biergarten tables under the chestnut trees.
-For many, this Munich Biergarten is a city institution.
+For many, this Biergarten in Munich is a city institution.

 Restaurant am Chinesischen Turm, Englischer Garten 3, 80538 München

-While the downtown Altstadt area around Marienplatz can get absolutely jammed, there are some quieter spots if you know where to look.
+While the downtown Altstadt area around Marienplatz can be an absolute zoo, there are some Munich restaurants in quieter spots if you know where to look.
 Back behind the Frauenkirche is one of those places.
-Frauenplatz, as the small square is called, has a very modern looking fountain sunken into the ground and the walls of the church rise up above you.
+Frauenplatz, as the small square is called, has a very modern-looking fountain sunken into the ground and the walls of the church rise up above you.
 And that’s where Augustiner Klosterwirt sits.

 The location from, arguably, the city’s best brewery has seating indoors and out.
 Inside the restaurant is fully updated and modernized while still keeping with the brewery feel.
 Lots of stone and sheet metal.